 Class of 2014

 David Calder is a Lecturer in Theatre & Performance Studies in the Department of Drama at the University of Manchester (UK).
-His first book, Working Memories: Street Theatre and the Production of Postindustrial Space (forthcoming from Manchester University Press), examines the aesthetic, economic, and historiographic work of contemporary French street theater companies.
+His first book, Street Theatre and the Production of Postindustrial Space: Working Memories (Manchester University Press, 2019), examines the aesthetic, economic, and historiographic work of contemporary French street theater companies.